replicatedhq/vendor-docs-starter/my-docs-website/README.md

 # Welcome

-This repository contains a sample documentation site for software vendors that distribute their application with [Replicated KOTS](https://docs.replicated.com).
-Vendors can use this template site to write documentation for their end users that describes how to install and manage their application.
+This repository contains a sample documentation site for software vendors that distribute their application with [Replicated](https://docs.replicated.com).
+Vendors can use this sample site as a template for writing documentation for their application.

 This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.